q-maze/streamlit-vis-network/README.md

 # streamlit-vis-network

-Streamlit component that allows you to do visualize networks using vis.js
+Streamlit component that allows you to visualize networks using vis.js

 ## Installation instructions